weareeight/eight-shopify-app-template-remix/README.md

 The table `main.Session` does not exist in the current database.
 ```

 You need to create the database for Prisma.
-Run the `setup` script in `package.json` using your preferred package manager.
+Run the `setup` script in `package.json` using bun.

 ### Navigating/redirecting breaks an embedded app